1001hadi/activeTasks-FE/README.md

 - building user UI

 - Create user Dashboard with reusable components

   - display user specific task
   - use all chart and menu components from admin
   - display Progress percentage and priority level
   - display recent task(5)

 - create user task page
   - display user specific task
   - use same component from admin management page,
   - add admin filter for task progress
 - create user detail page
   - display task detail for user
   - user can update the checklists to start task progress.
   - if task has attached link handle it with https or http
   - task progress will updated if checkbox marked as checked.

+# Deployment

+- deploy backend and whitelist the DB
+- chang the BASE_URL to backed address.
+- deploy the frontEnd